prateek27w/Business-Insights-360/README.md

 Stakeholder's request to know the top 5 and bottom 5 products based on GM% Growth YoY and the post discounts % trend in tool-tip for each customer.

 ![Product View.gif](https://github.com/prateek27w/Business-Insights-360/blob/main/Dashboard%20Navigation/Product.gif)

+## Insights & Recommendations

+1. Despite a rising trend, AtliQ’s net sales is still below the 2022 target.
+Recommendation - Launch targeted marketing campaigns to raise product awareness and attract new consumers.
+Offer discounts on top-selling, high-margin products to encourage bigger purchases and increase revenue.

+2. Amazon is AtliQ's top revenue-generating customer, but it's falling short of the gross margin (GM%) and net profit (NP%) targets.
+Recommendation - To improve GM% and NP%, AtliQ’s should focus on reducing pre or post-invoice deductions for Amazon while also working to lower operational expenses related to servicing Amazon.

+3. AtliQ Exclusive is excelling in both revenue contribution % and gross margin (GM%).
+Recommendation - Capitalize on this success by offering more discounts and boosting revenue through AtliQ's own store.

+4. AtliQ 's Networking and Storage division is delivering favorable margin % and net profit % even with low sales.
+Recommendation -Seize the opportunity within this division to drive sales growth and capitalize on its profitability.

+5. AtliQ's market share % in the PC market has shown significant growth over the years.
+Recommendation - By intensifying promotion efforts within the PC division, AtliQ has the opportunity to secure the position of the third largest market share in PCs.